georgeliu95/TensorRT/README.md

 For native builds, install the [prerequisite](#prerequisites) *System Packages*.
 Alternatively (recommended for non-Windows builds), install Docker and generate a build container as described below:

 1. #### Generate the TensorRT-OSS build container.
-    The TensorRT-OSS build container can be generated using the Dockerfiles and build script included with TensorRT-OSS.
-The build container is bundled with packages and environment required for building TensorRT OSS.
+    The TensorRT-OSS build container can be generated using the supplied Dockerfiles and build script.
+The build container is configured for building TensorRT OSS out-of-the-box.

     **Example: Ubuntu 18.04 on x86-64 with cuda-11.3**
     ```bash